Romania has no less than 30 national parks with acres and acres of old-growth forest treasures waiting for you to explore during your trip to Romania.

 You'll also find rare plant species in this protected area – if you know how to recognize them!
 Lots of animals too, especially roe deer and wild boar.

-But the volcanic scenery is not the only thing about Călimani that makes the area breathtaking.
+But the volcanic scenery isn’t the only feature of Calimani National Park that makes the area breathtaking for nature enthusiasts.
 There is also the Tihu waterfall or the Retitiș Peak, from which you can see the Ceahlău mountains.
-And on a clear day with sunny weather you can even see Fagaras Mountains highest number of mountain peaks!
+And on a clear day with sunny weather, you can even see Fagaras Mountains highest number of mountain peaks!

 The closest city is Bistrita but the main access point is closer to the mountain resort of Vatra Dornei from where narrow roads will lead you in the park.